 You can use the Bootstrap Farmer tray that we recommended earlier or try compostable mini tray that’s FDA-approved.

 9. Exposing the Sprouts to Light Too Early

 If you wonder why some microgreens look weak and thin, this may be the reason why.
-Keeping the seeds in the dark for the first few days is essential for their survival, Science Daily explains.
+Keeping the seeds in the dark for the first few days is essential for their survival.
 As they struggle to get light, they become stronger and yield higher than those that get light right away.

-After the seeds germinate, it’s best to leave them in the dark for one to three days.
+It’s best to leave them in the dark for one to three days (check the instructions for the seed type).
 After this, they can easily transition to the vegetative state with the vigor needed for a better yield.

 10. Skipping the Sanitization of Your Equipment

 If you get your tray from the supplier and you go straight to propagating the seeds before sterilization, you’ll be risking the transference of microbes and chemicals to your microgreens.